How Young Entrepreneurs Can Make Good Decisions

 IDENTIFY THE PROBLEM

 This sounds easy, but it can actually be quite tricky.
-As an example, if you lack startup funds for your small business that is problem, but is it the problem you’re facing?
+As an example, if you lack startup funds for your small business that is a problem, but is it the problem you’re facing?
 Why do you lack funds?
 Did you:

-• Avoid crowdfunding because you were embarrassed to ask strangers for money?
+- Avoid crowdfunding because you were embarrassed to ask strangers for money?

-• Forget to save up enough before you got started?
+- Forget to save up enough before you got started?

-• Neglect looking for venture capital investors?
+- Neglect looking for venture capital investors?

-• Skip planning out your budget
+- Skip planning out your budget?

 In the four examples listed above, you’ll see that the real problem isn’t a lack of startup funds – it’s what led to a lack of startup funds.